 Every class that reaches or goes beyond the goal of 250 minutes per month per student will be entered into a drawing for a Blues celebrity appearance.* If a classroom is selected to receive a Blues Celebrity appearance and there are multiple classrooms in that selected school enrolled in the Blues Bookworms Program, all classrooms in that school that have reached their monthly goal will be invited to participate in the visit.
 The more classrooms registered per school, the better the chance of receiving an appearance.

 At the completion of the program in January, teachers will submit the names and total number of minutes read by their students (in addition to the number of minutes read in January).
-Students that read a total of 1,000 minutes or more will score with a buy one, get one free ticket voucher to Blues Bookworms Night (game date to be determined) and have the opportunity shoot on goal after the game.
+Students that read a total of 1,000 minutes or more will score with a buy one, get one free ticket voucher to Blues Bookworms Night (Thursday, March 27 vs. Minnesota) and have the opportunity shoot on goal after the game.
+If you cannot make the March 27 game, there will be a backup game you can attend on Tuesday, April 1 vs. Philadelphia, but there will be no shoot on goal after the game.
 A special ticket discount will be available for family members, and students that attend the game will be recognized as a group on the Scottrade Center scoreboard.

 The top reader from each grade will receive four FREE plaza level Blues tickets to the scheduled Blues Bookworm Game.
 The top readers will also be featured on the big screen during the game.